How To Get More Filters on Snapchat

 - Day of the Week filters: These are really similar to the overlay filters, but they’re all uniquely designed and, depending on your location, will change to say your town or city’s name below.
 Unlike the plain white design of the clock or temperature, these are cartoonish and fun in design.

-- Bitmoji filters: Though Bitmoji originally began life as an independent company called Bitstrips (you may remember the customizable comics; they were incredibly popular on Facebook), Snapchat finally acquired the company in 2016 following a year of integration within the app itself.
-If you haven’t already made a Bitmoji on your Android or iOS device you won’t see these options appear until your accounts are linked.
-That said, once you’ve created your digital avatar there’s a ton of fun to be had with Bitmoji inside of Snapchat.
-Most Bitmoji usage comes from stickers within the app but there are, on occasion, Bitmoji filters that feature your own avatar placed into the filter.
-Likewise, when you’re replying to a friend you also gain access to a Bitmoji filter that has the two Bitmojis featured together.
+- Bitmoji filters: Though Bitmoji originally began life as an independent company called Bitstrips (you may remember the customizable comics; they were incredibly popular on Facebook), Snapchat finally acquired the company in 2016, following a year of integration within the app itself.
+If you haven’t already made a Bitmoji on your Android or iOS device, you won’t see these options appear until your accounts are linked; that said, once you’ve created your digital avatar, there’s a ton of fun to be had with Bitmoji inside of Snapchat.
+And while most Bitmoji usage comes from stickers within the app, there are, on occasion, Bitmoji filters that feature your own avatar placed into the filter.
+Likewise, when you’re replying to a friend, you can also gain access to a Bitmoji filter, that has the two Bitmojis featured together.

 Those are the basics when it comes to filters on Snapchat, but we still have to talk about a few more things.
 For that, let’s move onto the real meat of this article: how to get additional Snapchat filters on your snap.